joopringelberg/perspectives-rabbitmq-service/README.md

 ```
 pm2 start selfregister.js -- --port=5988 --rabbithost=localhost --rabbitport=15672 --admin=ADMIN --adminpassword=PASSWORD --maxusers=100 --level=error
 ```
+## Apache configuration
+Even though the PDR consists of scripts in the domain https://mycontexts.com and the perspectives-rabbitmq-service is served from the same domain, because it is requested from within a Service Worker (actually, the SharedWorker running the PDR requests it, but all of its requests are sent through a Service Worker), the browser considers it to be a cross-domain request.
+For that reason, we need to have Apache send back CORS headers.

+It turns out that (at least per december 5, 2024) _credentials in the url_ make Chrome (build 131.0.6778.86) reject the request (giving a minimally worded Cors reason).
+FireFox (130.0b9) lets it go through.

 ## Developing
 For https://mycontexts.com, the three source files can be copied to `/home/joop/rbsr` with the package script `publish`.